Ariel Castro kidnappings: Amanda Berry

 Amanda Marie Berry (born April 22, 1986) disappeared on April 21, 2003, the day before her 17th birthday.
-She was last heard from around 8:00 p.m. when she called her sister to tell her that she was getting a ride home from her job at a Burger King at West 110th Street and Lorain Avenue.
-The FBI initially considered her a runaway until a week after her disappearance, when an unidentified male used her cell phone to call her mother.
+She was last heard from around 8:00 p.m. when she called her sister to tell her that she was getting a ride home from her job at a Burger King at the corner of Lorain Ave & W. 110th St. The FBI initially considered her a runaway until a week after her disappearance, when an unidentified male used her cell phone to call her mother, Louwana Miller.
 He said: "I have Amanda.
 She's fine and will be coming home in a couple of days".

 Berry was featured in a 2004 segment of Fox's America's Most Wanted (re-aired in 2005 and 2006), which linked her to Gina DeJesus, who by that point had also gone missing in Cleveland.
 Berry and DeJesus were profiled on The Oprah Winfrey Show and The Montel Williams Show, where self-proclaimed psychic Sylvia Browne told Berry's mother Louwana Miller in November 2004 that her daughter was dead and that she was "in water".
 This pronouncement devastated her mother, causing her to take down pictures and give away Berry's computer.
 However, Miller continued to search for Berry before dying from heart failure in early March 2006.
 Later that year, on December 25, 2006, Berry gave birth to a daughter.
 DNA evidence has confirmed that Castro was the father of the child.

 Robert Wolford was a prison inmate who had lived in Tremont, and he claimed in July 2012 that he had information about the location of Berry's body.
 He led police to an empty lot on Cleveland's West Side, where they conducted a fruitless search.
 He was sentenced in January 2013 to 4 1/2 years in prison for obstruction of justice, making a false report, and making a false alarm.